The following information is available to download in large print at the bottom of this page.

 Some useful information about The Meadow campsite:

 - Accessible parking is available at South Gate and is a short distance from The Meadow campsite.
+Blue badge holders or those with Meadow parking passes are welcome to use this car park.

 - We have a crew on hand to can help with practical tasks such as putting up tents and helping out.